Olly98/ChIPRegions/README.md

 ComputedScores=ScoreRegions(UnifiedSequence,Viterbi = BiasViterbi,Bedlist,Scorename = "signalValue")
 # The signalValue here is not fold change from control, results will differ from paper
 ```
-Splitting the Genome into Contigous regions corresponding to each HMM state
+Splitting the Genome into Contiguous regions corresponding to each HMM state
 ```
 ContiguousRegions=GetRegions(Chrom[["ChromSplit"]],BiasViterbi,UnifiedSequence)
 ```